mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

 –

-If you edit the above bucket_sort alias to change %buckets to be 101 instead of 1, you’ll see the display is no longer in either ascending or descending order.
-That’s because the order is displayed in order of their bucket placement first, before listing these items within buckets in reverse order in which they were created.
+If you edit the above bucket_sort alias to change %buckets to be 101 instead of 1, you'll see the display is no longer in either ascending or descending order.
+That's because the order is displayed in order of their bucket placement first, before listing these items within buckets in reverse order in which they were created.
 Note that table2 keeps the same order as table 1, except for Kate and Suzy.
 These names were chosen because the v7.53 method of hashing item names assigns them to the same bucket when buckets=101, while items named Item1 through Item20 do not have more than 1 item assigned to the same bucket.
 Because Kate and Suzy were in the same bucket in the group of 101 buckets, they appear in reverse order of creation within table1, but their order is reversed again after loading from disk into table2, then reversed again when loaded from the 2nd disk file into table3.

 The purpose of the hash algorithm is to distribute the items into the different buckets so searches for item names can be faster.
 If you have 1010 items in a hash table using buckets=1, it can take anywhere from 1 to 1010 tests before finding the position where an existing item is located.
 If the table uses 101 buckets, and if the algorithm evenly distributed the items to all buckets, the search would instead calculate the bucket which would be the destination for that item name, then check for a match only against the 10 items assigned to that bucket.